JaMo42/window_manager/README.md

 The bar contains a workspace switcher on the left and the current battery charge and time on the right.

-## Hibernation

-(This was mostly implemented for fun and is likely not something you want).

-This stores the position and workspace of each window as well as the command used to launch the program that owns the window (by PID).

-On startup it then runs all these processes and moves their window to the correct workspace and position, preserving the stacking order.

-This does not restore the state of the program in any way beyond running it with the same command line (hence the *fake*).

-This also does not work if one process owns multiple windows.
 ## ws_tool

 A basic python script that lets you interact with workspaces.